Kushal-Shrestha/-intuji-frontend-associate-challenge/README.md

 ### Project Overview

-This project implements the "Dashboar
+This project implements the "FInance Dashboard" design from the provided Figma file to a responsive HTML/CSS and Javascript webpage.
+It